VaishnaviNandakumar/flask-registration-templates/README.md

 # Login-Registration Templates
-Customizable login and registration templates made with Flask that offers a choice of DB to be used.
+Customizable login and registration templates made with Flask that offers a choice of DB to be used between MYSQL and MongoDB.

 #### Templates Available